edvisor-io/sequelize-modeler/README.md

     "dialect": "mysql"
   },
   "tables": {
-    "include": ["bar"], -- tables you want to feed to your templates.
-ATTN: [] === no op "exclude": [], -- the "I want all but X and Y" scenario "templates": [ -- these templates get rendered for each table.
+    // List the tables you want to feed to your templates, aka a white-list.
+(Note: [] == include nothing) "include": ["bar"],
+    // A black-list for the "I want all tables but X and Y" scenario "exclude": [],
+    // The templates you list here get rendered for each table.
 See below what data they get.
-      "templates/sequelize_V6/model.ts.ejs", -- the output filename can be composed within the template.
-      "templates/sequelize_V6/association.ts.ejs"
+    "templates": [
+      // EITHER provide a local template file.
+      "templates/sequelize_V6/model.ts.ejs",
+      // OR provide a configuration object for more advanced options {
+        "template": "local/path/complexTemplate.ejs",
+        // An optional JS function to pre-process your data.
+See below for details.
+        "preprocessor": "local/path/complexTemplatePreprocessor.js",
+        // Overwrite exisiting files.
+Default: `true`
+        "overwrite": false
+      }
     ]
   },
-  "templates": [ -- these templates get rendered once.
+  // these templates get rendered once and the same options as above are supported.
 See below what data they get.
+  "templates": [
     "templates/sequelize_V6/index.ts.ejs"
-  ]
+  ],
+  // This is for fine-tuning Modelers ability to identify "junction tables".
+See below for details.
+  "junctionRules": [
+    "compositePrimaryOnly", // DEFAULT
+    "compositePrimary",
+    "primaryAndTimestampOnly",
+    {
+      "callback": "local/path/myJuntionRuleCallback.js"
+    }
+  ],
+  // This does not create any junction models at all "junctionRules": false
 }
 ```